-Your child's specialist clinician will meet with you to discuss the care your child will need, and possible treatment options.
+Your child's specialist clinician will meet with you to discuss what care your child will need, and possible treatment options.
 It is important that they acknowledge and address:

-- the emotional impact this diagnosis has on you and - your understandable protectiveness towards your child.
+- the emotional impact this diagnosis has on you and your child - your understandable protectiveness towards your child.

 Taking in and understanding what this diagnosis means will seem overwhelming.
-There is a lot of information at a time when concentrating and remembering what you have heard can be very challenging.
+There is a lot to take in at a time when concentrating and remembering what you have heard can be very challenging.

-If possible, it may help to have both parents or carers, or a family member or close friend, with you to hear what is said.
+If possible, it may be helpful to have both parents or carers, or a family member or close friend with you to hear what is said.
 You will have many questions to ask as many times as you need.
 It can help to have someone else there to talk things through with afterwards.